 Vanessa is a regular media commentator on criminal and constitutional issues.
 She has appeared on local, provincial and national radio and television programs, including TVO's The Agenda and CBC's The Current.
 She has also been quoted extensively in print and digital media, including in Maclean's, The Globe and Mail and the Toronto Star.
 In 2018 she received the Faculty of Law's Media Relations Award.
 She tweets about current affairs at @vanessa_macd.

-Vanessa is also counsel at Russomanno Criminal Law, where she provides strategic advice and litigates complex constitutional and criminal law matters on behalf of clients.
+Vanessa is also counsel at Russomanno Criminal Law, where she provides strategic advice and litigates complex constitutional and criminal law matters.
 She recently appeared before the Supreme Court of Canada as co-counsel for the intervener Criminal Lawyer's Association in R v Saeed.

 Read Vanessa's papers on SSRN: http://ssrn.com/author=1615707.